 Having formulated Institute Vision and Mission stringently and carrying out a SWOC analysis, has resulted in an elaborate strategic plan preparation at the Institute level.
-This strategic plan exhibits crisp objectives to be carried out with their corresponding activities to be organized.
+This strategic plan exhibits crisp objectives to be carried out.

 A global exposure is extended to students through offerings of training in emerging areas.
-Students completed certifications: 121 from Coursera, 55 from NPTEL and 480 from Infosys Springboard.
-Two Hackathons(hardware and software edition) were organized by providing students necessary mentoring and required facilities.
-Faculty members completed 152 certifications through FDPs/Seminars/Workshops/industry trainings to build competencies and Students underwent 74 trainings.

-To generate Doctoral Engineers & promote research, a concentration was directed to generate 83 publications, out of which 37 are UGC/Scopus/WOS/SCI indexed.
-Leadership was established by involving student participation in campaigning and compering for events such as 2 symposiums, 6 project competitions, 1 programming contests and 14 entrepreneurial activities.
-32 activities were organized under professional student chapter.
+Students completed certifications: 103 from Coursera, 85 from NPTEL and Around 776 students and 27 faculty members are on boarded on Infosys Springboard.
+Two Hackathons were organized providing students necessary mentoring and required facilities.
+Faculty members completed 542 certifications through FDPs/Seminars/Workshops/industry training to build competencies and Students underwent 44 training sessions.
+To generate Doctoral Engineers and promote research, a concentration was directed to generate 105 publications, out of which 57are UGC/Scopus/WOS/SCI indexed.
+Leadership was established by involving student participation in campaigning and comparing events such as 3 symposiums, 5 project competitions, 1 programming contest and 24 entrepreneurial activities with an Innovation Club.
+30 activities were organized under the professional student chapters.

-Modernization was enforced using virtual labs, creating 801 videos, online submissions and assignments using MOODLE, Google Classroom and Project based learning.
-04 workshops w.r.t. automation were organized.
+Modernization was enforced using virtual labs, creating videos, online submissions and assignments using MOODLE, Google Classroom and Project based learning.
+03 workshops Automation organized.

-19 industry collaborated projects and 17 extension activities were organized for the growth of society.
+19 industry collaborating projects and 16 extension activities were organized for the growth of society.